 CRM not Crazy Riddled Mess

 Do not take your CRM for granted.
-I have worked with a number of teams in early stage companies who did not have the luxury of a CRM and were still working leads on excel spreadsheets.
+I have worked with many teams in early-stage companies who did not have the luxury of a CRM and were still working leads on excel spreadsheets.

-If you can’t track things like activity metrics, connect rates and conversion rates in a consistent way then you as managers will not have any insight into why one rep over performs while another one under performs.
+If you can’t consistently track things like activity metrics, connect rates, and conversion rates, then you as managers will not have any insight into why one rep over-performs while another one underperforms.

 You as reps will then not be able to be coached up on deficiencies that could be leading to you not hitting your number.

 I have seen multiple articles on LinkedIn recently claiming that local presence has already come and gone as a successful sales tool but my numbers, those of my team and my clients say otherwise.

 Personally, I have seen a 12% uptick in connect rate from local presence while one member of my team saw a 30% increase.

 I’m low volume these days, but an added benefit is the reduced clicks, manual dials, and advanced reporting.